nealegibson/PlanetFuncs/README.md

 written in C for fast implementation where necessary.

 This code is a streamlined and updated version of MyFuncs containing only planet funcs, and removed inference functions which are now in inferno.
 I have also simplified installation from depending on the libhyp hack into scipy code - now all the relevant code is contained in the TransitFlux submodule.

+While there is support for computing RV curves, eccentric orbits etc, I don't use these regularly and they are neither well tested nor optimised.

 ***